 If all those pasties and cream teas leave you feeling heavy, hit the coast path.
 While the walks around here are challenging, the views are astounding.
 Head from Mousehole to Lamorna Cove and enjoy epic coastal vistas and several natural reserves along the way.

 Mousehole is well placed for exploring beaches.
 At low tide there is Mousehole Harbour beach, but nearby you’ll also find Salt Ponds beach, Porthcurno, Penzance Promenade beach and Lamorna Cove.
 If you fancy a surf, hop in the car and drive 10 miles to Sennen Cove which boasts swell straight from the Atlantic.
 For live coastal views, take a look at our Penzance prom webcam!

-Start your holiday here with our collection of holiday cottages.
+Start your holiday here with our collection of UK holiday cottages.